Helmholtz Validation Fund

 The Helmholtz Validation Fund (HVF) is financed using funds from the President’s Initiative and Networking Fund.
 Its mission is to bridge the gap between scientific findings and their commercial applications as well as between public research and private investment.
 In creating the Validation Fund, the Helmholtz Association intends to minimize gaps in financing and ease the transition from idea to application.
 The HVF is deliberately kept open to all topics.
 The projects range from prototypes all the way to (pre)clinical studies.

-Optional preliminary applications may be submitted until the end of March 2018 and full applications may be submitted by June 25, 2018.
+Optional preliminary applications may be submitted April 26, 2019 and full applications may be submitted by July 26, 2019.

 Validation projects from Helmholtz Centers are selected in a two-stage application process.
 It is not absolutely necessary to submit a preliminary application, but it is recommended.
 Preliminary applications should be looked at as project drafts that are entitled to a preliminary expert review.
 Generally, the same independent reviewer assesses both the preliminary applications and the full applications.
 An additional external reviewer is involved in assessing the full application.
 The preliminary applications and the full applications can be submitted at any time.
 However, there are deadlines for the full application based on the board meetings.
 The board is composed of external experts who meet once or twice a year to select the validation projects.
 The full application must be submitted 2-3 months before the meetings.
 One month after submitting the preliminary application, the report with recommendations regarding a full application will be made available to the applicant.
 You must detail the project planning on the full application form; additionally, you must present tangible milestones and financial planning in the project information document.
 You also need to attach the written confirmation from the Helmholtz Center that the application is supported and the Center will contribute its share to funding.